1. 简介

 If the recognized webcam is connected, this tab will display the video image overlaid with a cross-hair, circle and degree readout.
 This can be adjusted to suit a part feature for such things as touchoff.
 The underlying library uses openCV Python module to connect to the webcam.

-To adjust the X or Y size aspect ratio, look in the preference file for:
+To adjust the X or Y size aspect ratio, or camera number, look in the preference file for:

 [CUSTOM_FORM_ENTRIES]